cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/scenarios.md

 (optional, string)

-Add a map special to the starting location, see JSON_FLAGS for the possible specials.
+Add a map special to the starting location, see json_flags for the possible specials.

 ## `missions`